Skip to content

 Radar Chart

-Visual representation form for competence profiles that enables a quick overview of strengths and development areas.
-At Valcom, target and actual profiles are compared in the radar chart.
+Visual form of representation for competence profiles that enables a quick overview of strengths and development fields.
+At Valcom, target and actual profiles are contrasted in the radar chart.

 Resilience

-Competence to respond to challenges and changes by adapting actions as needed.
-Describes the successful mastery of work-related challenges, especially in the context of disruption.
+The competence to respond to challenges and changes by adapting action as required.
+Describes the successful mastery of work-related challenges, particularly in the context of disruption.

 S